emanoj1/job-board-mern/README.md

-# farm-worker
+# job board MERN
-A job board built on MERN, to list various farm related work in Australia
+A job board built on MERN.